 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
-You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use the plugin on all of your sites (even sites that you decide to sell or flip).
+The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in less than one minute and the license allows you to install and use this plugin on all of your sites (even sites that you decide to sell).

-If hiring a lawyer to create your legal pages is out of your budget, consider implementing at least some basic form of legal protection on your site until you can afford professional legal services.
+If using the services of legal experts to create your legal documentation is out of your budget, consider implementing at least some basic kind of legal protection on your website until you can afford to hire a lawyer.

-Download the FREE Legal Pages Generator tool below, or choose one of the better solutions we discuss in this article, such as using legal content, or a plugin - see section below.
+Download the FREE Legal Pages Generator tool below, or use one of the better solutions we discuss in this article, such as using legal documents, or a plugin as described in the section below.

 Being non-compliant puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Disclaimer: Once again, please note that we are not lawyers and we cannot provide legal advice.
-You are strongly advised to do your own due diligence and consult legal experts to ensure that your website is compliant with the law pertaining to your business.
+Disclaimer: Once again, we are not lawyers and we are not offering legal advice here.
+You must do your own due diligence and consult a legal expert about the best way to ensure that your website is compliant with the law wherever your business is based.

-Here is a useful list of sites we suggest you visit to better understand what your business requires to comply and meet its legal obligations:
+Below is a time-saving list of sites we suggest you visit to help you better understand what may be required of your site to stay compliant and meet legal obligations:

 - FTC Advertising And Marketing On The Internet